'I couldn't believe it' | Concord's Leaky Black suits up for Hornets after career at UNC

 For the latest breaking news, sports, weather and traffic alerts, download the WCNC Charlotte mobile app and enable push notifications.

-"My agent was telling me they were calling like almost them every day," Black said.
+"My agent was telling me they were calling like almost every day," Black said.

 Black was a high school star at both Concord and Cox Mill, winning a state championship with the Chargers.